-If you have a Google Apps domain—if you use Google Apps for Work, for example—an administrator of the Google Apps domain can authorize an application to access user data on behalf of users in the Google Apps domain.
+If you have a Google Apps domain—if you use G Suite, for example—an administrator of the Google Apps domain can authorize an application to access user data on behalf of users in the Google Apps domain.
 For example, an application that uses the Google Calendar API to add events to the calendars of all users in a Google Apps domain would use a service account to access the Google Calendar API on behalf of users.
 Authorizing a service account to access data on behalf of users in a domain is sometimes referred to as "delegating domain-wide authority" to a service account.

 This document describes how an application can complete the server-to-server OAuth 2.0 flow by using the Google APIs Client Library for Ruby.

-To support server-to-server interactions, first create a service account for your project in the Developers Console.
+To support server-to-server interactions, first create a service account for your project in the API Console.
 If you want to access user data for users in your Google Apps domain, then delegate domain-wide access to the service account.